romanchalecki/SoapStoreComIT/README.md

 CRUD operations to Section Elements for example create and block Associate profiles

 # User Functionality
-Make an orders,
-Create accounts with address and contact information
+Make orders, Create accounts with address and contact information